By Stephanie Sutherland, BSN, RN

 Pain and sympathetic overdrive are a perfect storm for sleeplessness.
 Chronic pain in EDS activates the stress response system, making it harder for the brain to transition into deeper stages of sleep.
 At the same time, autonomic dysregulation in both POTS and MCAS creates a state of “wired but tired,” where your body is exhausted but your nervous system stays stuck in alert mode.
 This mismatch interferes with sleep onset and sleep maintenance.

 Your autonomic nervous system (ANS) helps regulate circadian rhythms, body temperature, and blood pressure during sleep.
-In patients with POTS or hypermobile EDS, dysautonomia can blunt the normal nighttime drop in heart rate and blood pressure, leading to fragmented, shallow, and non-restorative sleep (Ferini-Strambi et al., 2021).
+In patients with POTS or hypermobile EDS, dysautonomia can blunt the normal nighttime drop in heart rate and blood pressure, leading to fragmented, shallow, and non-restorative sleep.

 In MCAS, nocturnal histamine surges can lead to itching, flushing, tachycardia, or a sensation of restlessness around 2–4 a.m.
 Histamine is a wake-promoting neurotransmitter, and sudden release during sleep may cause unexplained night wakings, vivid dreams, or nighttime anxiety.